 - *Completed/signed Technical Standards for athletic training document (Technical Standards)

 - *Completed/signed statement of understanding and agreement of Program Policies*

-- Documented observation hours under the direct supervision of a licensed/registered/certified Athletic Trainer.
+- Documented observation hours under the direct supervision of any licensed/registered/certified Athletic Trainer.
 A maximum of 100 observation hours will count toward program application.
-NOTE: If you are on campus currently please contact Dr. Theresa Mackey for help setting up observation hours. (completed Observation and Evaluation form)
+NOTE: If you are on campus currently please contact Dr. Theresa Mackey for help setting up observation hours.

 - *Criminal Background check (Criminal Background Check Policy)